If you like a bit of old-school glamour, look no further – Frank Sinatra and Sophia Loren used to stay here.

 This was the Costa del Sol’s first luxury hotel.
 Back in the Fifties, it attracted the likes of Sophia Loren and Sean Connery.
 And it lives up to its famed history with a huge pool and great buffet dining scene.

 The hotel’s right next to Torremolinos’ prom.
-It’s a 5-minute walk to Benalmadena’s chic marina, and just a few minutes’ stroll to La Cariheula, the Spanish quarter known for its tapas bars.
+It’s a five-minute walk to Benalmadena’s chic marina, and just a few minutes’ stroll to La Cariheula, the Spanish quarter known for its tapas bars.

 TripAdvisor Traveller Rating